The Story of a Life.

-I don’t believe God originally wrote abortion into my life, as God is the Creator of life, but when it was introduced by man, or in my case, a woman, He rewrote the story of my life around it, wrapping my life up in His infinite glory and goodness, to create the story of a life that is more intricate, more beautiful, more redemptive, more grace-filled, than anything anyone else could have planned or written.
+I don’t believe God originally wrote abortion into my life, as God is the Creator of life, but when it was introduced by man, or in my case, a woman, He rewrote the story of my life around it, to create the story of a life that is more intricate, more redemptive, more grace-filled, than anything anyone else could have planned or written.

 “How do you know that you are not part of a book?
 That someone’s not reading your story right now?”—Jodi Picoult.

 Everyone has a story.
 Everyone.
 But every story is different, and how we are called to use our story is also different.
 We are not all called to share our stories publicly; we are not all called to write a book.
 What we are each called to do, however, is live out the story of our life as God has written it, and believe it or not, as we live out the story of our lives, others are reading it, right along with us.
 What are they reading in the story of your life?
 The story that you’ve worked to edit or even create for yourself, or the story that God wrote for you?